AlphaHydrae/blog/_drafts/2021-02-12-how-to-display-an-image-protected-by-header-based-authentication.md

 ## Collect the garbage

 The memory referenced by object URLs is released automatically when the document is unloaded.
-However, if you're writing a single page application or generally care about memory consumption and performance, you should let the browser know when this memory can be released by calling [the `revokeObjectURL` function][url-api-revoke-object-url]:
+However, if you're writing a single page application with no page refresh or if you generally care about memory consumption and performance, you should let the browser know when this memory can be released by calling [the `revokeObjectURL` function][url-api-revoke-object-url]:

 ```js
 URL.revokeObjectURL(someObjectUrl);